 Nationally “Information, Advice and Support Services” (IASS) are overseen by a local steering group (SG) to ensure that the service is impartial and at arm’s length to the local authority (LA).
 This is fundamental for the service to be able to operate in accordance with current legislation and ensure it reflects local needs and is ambitious regarding future developments.

-In Redbridge the steering group is made up of at least 3 parents, a young person (YP) and a number of professionals from a range of settings including schools and education services, voluntary sector organisations, young people’s services, social care and health.
+In Redbridge we aim to have our steering group made up of at least 3 parents, a young person (YP) and a number of professionals from a range of settings including schools and education services, voluntary sector organisations, young people’s services, social care and health.
 All SG members have an equal voice and role in decision-making.

 The steering group meets a minimum of 3 times a year, during term time.